-The Board of Psychology of the California Department of Consumer Affairs (hereinafter "the Board") is a consumer protection agency with the primary mission priority of protecting consumers of psychological services from potentially harmful practices unsafe, incompetent, or negligent practitioners in exercising its licensing, regulatory, and disciplinary functions...
+The Board of Psychology of the California Department of Consumer Affairs (hereinafter "the Board") is a consumer protection agency with the primary mission priority of protecting consumers of psychological services from potentially harmful practices unsafe, incompetent, or negligent practitioners in exercising its licensing, regulatory, and disciplinary functions.
 In keeping with its mandate to protect this particularly vulnerable population, the Board has adopted the following recommended guidelines for disciplinary orders and conditions of probation for violations of the Psychology Licensing Law.
-This document, designed for use by administrative law judges, attorneys, psychologists, registered psychologists, psychology assistants, and others involved in the disciplinary process, and ultimately the Board, and may be revised from time to time.
+This document, designed for use by administrative law judges, attorneys, psychologists, registered psychologists, psychology psychological assistants, and others involved in the disciplinary process, and ultimately the Board, and may be revised from time to time.

-For purposes of this document, in addition to licensure as a psychologist, the term "license" includes a psychologist-psychological assistant registration and registered psychologist registration. -The terms and conditions of probation are divided into two general categories:
+For purposes of this document, in addition to licensure as a psychologist, the term "license" includes a psychologist psychological assistant registration and registered psychologist registration.
+The terms and conditions of probation are divided into two general categories:

-Standard Conditions are those conditions of probation which will generally appear in all cases involving probation as a standard term and condition; and Optional Conditions are those conditions that address the specific circumstances of the case and require discretion to be exercised depending on the nature and circumstances of a particular case.
+- (1) Standard Conditions are those conditions of probation which will generally appear in all cases involving probation as a standard term and condition; and - (2) Optional Conditions are those conditions that address the specific circumstances of the case and require discretion to be exercised depending on the nature and circumstances of a particular case=

-The Substance Abuse Coordination Committee's Uniform Standards Regarding Substance Abusing Healing Arts Licensees, which are incorporated by reference by section 1395.2 of the Regulations, are summarized as they apply to the Board at the end of this document.
-Those summaries indicate which of the Uniform Standards is being reflected, as well as which of the Terms and Conditions implement that standard...
+The Substance Abuse Coordination Committee's The Standards Regarding Related to Substance Abusing Healing Arts Licensees, which are derived from the Department of Consumer Affairs' Substance Abuse Coordination Committee's "Uniform Standards Regarding Substance-Abusing Healing Arts Licensees (4/11)" pursuant to section 315 of the Code describe those terms or conditions that shall be applied to a substance abusing licensee, and are incorporated into the terms and conditions of probation; which are incorporated by reference by section 1395.2 of the Regulations, are summarized as they apply to the Board at the end of this document.
+Those summaries indicate which of the Uniform Standards is being reflected, as well as which of the Terms and Conditions implement that standard.
 Uniform Standard numbers 13, 14, 15, 16, and a portion of 4, however, are neither summarized, nor implemented as a term or condition of probation: #s 13-15 apply to diversion programs, which this Board does not use; #16 relates to reporting to the Legislature; and portions of #4 relate to specimen collection, which is implemented by contract.

-Except as provided in the Uniform Standards Related to Substance Abusing Licensees, the The Board recognizes that an rare individual case may necessitate a departure from these guidelines for disciplinary orders...
+Except as provided in the Uniform Standards Related to Substance Abusing Licensees, the The The Board recognizes that an rare individual case may necessitate a departure from these guidelines for disciplinary orders.
 However, in such a rare case, the mitigating or aggravating circumstances must be detailed in the "Finding of Fact," which is in every Proposed Decision, so that the circumstances can be better understood and evaluated by the Board before final action is taken.

-If at the time of hearing, the Administrative Law Judge finds that the respondent, for any reason, is not capable of safe practice, the Board expects outright revocation or denial of the license...
-This is particularly true in any case of patient sexual abuse...
+If at the time of hearing, the Administrative Law Judge finds that the respondent, for any reason, is not capable of safe practice, the Board expects outright revocation or denial of the license.
+This is particularly true in any case of patient sexual abuse.
 In less egregious cases, a stayed revocation with probation pursuant to the attached Penalty Guidelines would be appropriate.

-BOARD INFORMATION
+BOARD-INFORMATION